learndesk/learndesk/docs/REFERENCE.md

 ```

 MFA tokens are just prefixed with `mfa.` (both in raw token and in signature).
 The only case where a non-MFA token is
-allowed to perform requests to the API on behalf of an user that has MFA enabled is to finalize authentication.
+allowed to perform requests to the API on behalf of an user that has MFA enabled is to finalize authentication
+(/auth/mfa).

 ### Authorization